 Let’s get building!!

-HANDY HIT: Use a wooden wedge or a crow bar and your hammer to leverage off the wood pieces.
+HANDY HINT: Use a wooden wedge or a crowbar and your hammer to leverage off the wood pieces.

-Then using your hammer from the pointy end of the nails hammer them out and discard.
+Step 2 – Using your hammer hit the pointy end of the nails and hammer them out and discard.

 HANDY HINT: I always put the rusty nails that I don’t want into an old plastic bottle to discard as I would hate for someone to stand on one!!